panchul/workspace/doc/Career.md

 At some companies you look around yourself and see that your co-workers seem to be practicing the CIA manual.
 Stay away from those. :-)

-From the CIA’s declassified saboteur guidance, to disrupt an advisory from within is to:
+From the CIA's declassified saboteur guidance, to disrupt an advisory from within is to:

-- Insist on doing everything through “channels.”
+- Insist on doing everything through "channels."
 Never permit short-cuts to be taken in order to expedite decisions.

-- When possible, refer all matters to committees, for “further study and consideration.”
-Attempt to make the committee as large as possible — never less than five.
+- When possible, refer all matters to committees, for "further study and consideration."
+Attempt to make the committee as large as possible - never less than five.

 - Bring up irrelevant issues as frequently as possible.

 - Haggle over precise wordings of communications, minutes, resolutions.

-- Advocate “caution.”
-Be “reasonable” and urge your fellow-conferees to be “reasonable” and avoid haste which might result in embarrassments or difficulties later on.
+- Advocate "caution."
+Be "reasonable" and urge your fellow-conferees to be "reasonable" and avoid haste which might result in embarrassments or difficulties later on.

 - Insist on perfect work in relatively unimportant products; send back for refinishing those which have the least flaw.